MCP for AI Clients

 Agent workflows

-Expose TwtAPI to Cursor, Claude Code, or Codex so your AI can fetch data, structure it, and continue the workflow automatically.
+Expose TwtAPI to Grok, Cursor, Claude Code, Codex, or any MCP-compatible client so your AI can fetch data, structure it, and continue the workflow automatically.

 Quickstart